-“How long will my wigs last” or “how to prolong the lifespan of my wigs” is probably your utmost concern after investing into a wig, especially when you get your favorite one.
+“How long will my wigs last” or “how to prolong the lifespan of my wigs” is probably your utmost concern after investing in a wig, especially when you get your favorite one.
 Although all wigs will ultimately lose luster over time and last between 3 and 12 months on average, there are some things you can do to prolong the lifespan of your wigs.
 In order to help you make sure your wigs will last longer, influencing factors of the lifespan of wigs, washing and storage methods, wig care tips and suggestion on choosing a high-quality wig for longevity are covered.

 What are Main Influencing Factors of the Lifespan of Wigs?